 For the case of mono signals, the input is first converted to the internal sampling frequency and then split into two critically sampled frequency bands for further processing.
 The low-frequency band can be processed by either of two coding techniques in the 'core' codec.
 The first possible coding methodology is ACELP employed in a very similar manner to that in AMR-WB [TS 26.190].
 In fact, AMR-WB+ contains several of the coding modes of AMR-WB.
 The other choice for the low-frequency band is processing by TCX (Transform Coded Excitation) coding where spectral coefficients are quantized using scalable vector quantization.
 The choice of ACELP versus TCX can either be made in a closed-loop or an open-loop fashion - with the latter offering a reduced complexity, lower quality variant of the codec.
-This hybrid ACELP/TCX approach allows AMR-WB+ to deal well with a variety of audio signals as the ACELP encoding is adapted to speech signals and the TCX encoding is designed to handle non-speech audio such as music.
-As an illustration, the ACELP coding speech inputs [IEEE COM1].
+This hybrid ACELP/TCX approach allows AMR-WB+ to deal well with a variety of audio signals as the ACELP encoding is adapted to speech signals and the TCX encoding is designed to handle nonspeech audio such as music.
+As an illustration, the ACELP coding is selected around 1% of the time by AMR-WB+ in dealing with instrumental music input but 48% when encoding speech inputs [IEEE COM1].
 The high-frequency band is coded using BWE (Bandwidth Extension) which entails the derivation of a parametric representation of the spectral envelope and temporal gains.